thorbits/thScripts/README.md

 4.  **Follow On-Screen Prompts:** The script will guide you through the process.
 You'll be prompted to:
     *   **Check Kernel Version:** The latest kernel version available will be displayed.
     *   **Confirm installation:**  This allows you to continue with the script.
-    *   **Dependencies and sources:** The script will install necessary dependencies and download kernel sources.
+    *   **Dependencies and sources:** The script will install necessary dependencies and then download the latest kernel sources.
-    *   **Customization:** Advanced users can customize the kernel configuration by modifying the `.config` file before compilation via menuconfig.
+    *   **Configuration:** Advanced users can customize the kernel configuration by modifying the `.config` file before compilation via menuconfig.
-    *   **Initiate Compilation:**  The kernel will be compiled when you exit configuration.
+    *   **Compilation:**  The kernel will be compiled once you manually exit the configuration screen.
 This can take a significant amount of time depending on your system's hardware.
 5.  **Reboot:**  After successful compilation, the script will prompt you to reboot your system.
-Select "Yes" to reboot and load the newly compiled kernel.
+Select "Yes" to reboot with the newly compiled kernel.

 **Important Considerations:**